Get the FREE one-click dictionary software for Windows

 2. Having rays or ray-like parts as in the flower heads of daisies

-Derived forms: radiates, radiating, radiated
+Derived forms: radiating, radiates, radiated

 See also: compound, symmetric, symmetrical

-Type of: alter, appear, breathe, cause to be perceived, change, come forth, come out, egress, emerge, emit, experience, extend, feel, give off, give out, go, go forth, issue, lead, look, pass, pass off, run, seem, vary
+Type of: alter, appear, breathe, cause to be perceived, change, come forth, come out, egress, emerge, emit, experience, extend, feel, give off, give out, go, go forth, issue, lead, look, pass, run, seem, vary

 Encyclopedia: Radiate